Published: October 20, 2024 · Last reviewed: May 1, 2026

 - 510(k) Pathway: This pathway is used primarily for Class II devices and involves demonstrating that a new device is "substantially equivalent" to an already legally marketed device.
 It is less demanding than the PMA, but manufacturers must provide detailed information about the device's design, function, and safety.

-- PMA Pathway: Required for most Class III devices, the PMA process is a comprehensive scientific review that involves clinical trials and extensive testing data to prove that a device is safe and effective for its intended use.
+- PMA Pathway: Required for most Class III devices, the PMA process is a scientific review involving clinical trials and extensive testing data to prove that a device is safe and effective for its intended use.

-- De Novo Classification: Manufacturers can pursue the De Novo classification for new devices that do not have a predicate but are considered low to moderate risk.
-This process allows novel devices that do not fit existing classifications to be approved without meeting the more stringent requirements of a Class III PMA.
+- De Novo Classification: Manufacturers can pursue De Novo classification for new devices that do not have a predicate but are considered low to moderate risk.
+This process allows novel devices that don't fit existing classifications to be approved without meeting the more stringent requirements of a Class III PMA.

 Exemptions and Special Considerations